 “I’ve seen my peers and even some of my friends get thrown into jail at a very young age, and they were treated as adults,” said Kaba, who is court-watching for the Youth Justice Research Collaborative, a partnership between the City University of New York’s Public Science Project and advocacy groups monitoring a major new youth justice reform law known as Raise the Age.
 “They weren’t really adults, and they didn’t even really see them as adults.
 But once they were alleged of committing a crime, the law automatically treated them as adult criminals.”

 Signed into law in 2017 by New York Gov. Andrew Cuomo (D), Raise the Age inched the state into modernity, making it one of the last to lift its age of automatic adult criminal responsibility to 18.
 Last year, North Carolina became the final state in America to stop automatically trying 16-year-olds as adults.

 There are three remaining states that still try 17-year-olds as adults.

-One of the three states is Wisconsin, where Kyle Rittenhouse, 17, will be tried as an adult since his Aug.
+One of the three is Wisconsin, where Kyle Rittenhouse, 17, will be tried as an adult since his Aug.
 26 arrest.
-Rittenhouse is accused of fatally shooting two adults and severely injuring a third during protests over the police killing of Jacob Blake, a 29-year-old African American man.
+Rittenhouse is accused of fatally shooting two adults and severely injuring a third during protests over the police shooting of Jacob Blake, a 29-year-old African American man.

 By contrast, as of last October, all 16- and 17-year-old New Yorkers were spared from serving time in adult correction facilities, regardless of their alleged crime.
 Their cases were heard in youth-focused courtrooms, like the ones Kaba monitored over much of this past year.